SysKitTeam/docs-insights/get-to-know-insights/performance-screen.md

 By clicking on farm name users can navigate to detailed farm overview dashboard and by clicking on specific server the users can navigate to server overview dashboard.

-## The Detailed Farm Overview Dashboard
+##  Detailed Farm Overview Dashboard

 The detailed farm overview dashboard shows more in-depth data about each server in the farm but is limited to just a single farm.
 Users can view last fifteen minutes of CPU usage, current RAM usage and status of each disk partition on specific server.
 This dashboard is also continuously updated as the new data is collected.
 By clicking on specific server users can navigate to Server Overview Dashboard.

-## The Server Overview Dashboard
+## Server Overview Dashboard

 The server overview dashboard shows all metrics that are collected for each server.
 The metrics are separated in different categories.
-The server role in the SharePoint farm determines which categories are assigned to each serve.
+The server role in the SharePoint farm determines which categories are assigned to each server.
 The categories are assigned to a server following these rules:

 - __General__ and __Disk__ categories – these categories are assigned to all servers, and the metrics in those categories are collected for every server in farm.
 The General category shows CPU, RAM, network and disk usages while the Disk category shows detailed information about disks performance